cmeeren/Facil/.github/CONTRIBUTING.md

 * `Facil.Generator` is the generator console app.
 The build output is copied as-is into the nupkg as a build tool.
 * `Facil.Runtime` and `Facil.Runtime.CSharp` contain runtime utilities used by the generated code.
-* ` Facil.Package` is the project that pulls together the generator, build tasks and runtime components into a single package, and also specify all the package dependencies.
+* ` Facil.Package` is the project that pulls together the generator, build tasks and runtime components into a single package, and also specifies all the package dependencies.
 It does not contain any code itself.
 * `DbTests` is the unit test project.
-In order to test the build tasks, it references Facil using `PackageReference`, which after building `Facil.Package` exists and (due to the solution’s `nuget.config`) is restored from the `nupkg` directory in the solution root.
+In order to also test the build task, it references Facil using `PackageReference`, which after building `Facil.Package` exists in and (due to the solution’s `nuget.config`) is restored from the `nupkg` directory in the solution root.
 * `TestOutput` is the output project for the generated code if you run `Facil.Generator` directly in VS, and makes it easier to check generator output when debugging or developing new features.
 It does not test the build task.
-* `TestDb`: This is the database project that contains the schema used by `DbTests` and `TestOutput`.
+* `TestDb` is the database project that contains the schema used by `DbTests` and `TestOutput`.

 #### Dev workflow: Quick testing of generator output: